linrunner/tlp-doc/features.rst

 * Bluetooth and WWAN state is restored after suspend/hibernate
 * Battery charge thresholds and recalibration – ThinkPads only

+.. note::

-TLP is a pure command line tool with automated background tasks.
+    * TLP is a pure command line utility with automated background tasks.
 It does not contain a GUI.

-.. note::

-    TLP implements :ref:`faq-powertop`'s recommendations out of the box, so there is no need to also run :command:`powertop --autotune` on boot.
+    * TLP implements :ref:`faq-powertop`'s recommendations out of the box, so there is no need to also run :command:`powertop --autotune` on boot.